microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 {{< callout warning >}}

-Since content page URL is used to store the container ID, this record will be removed if the Teams tab is deleted.
+Since the content page URL is used to store the container ID, this record will be removed if the Teams tab is deleted.
 Additionally, every content page can only support one container ID.

 {{< /callout >}}

 ### Refactor content page to reflect Fluid application

 Open the file `src/client/<your tab name>/<your tab name>.tsx` in your code editor.
-A standard Fluid powered application consists of view and Fluid data component.
+A typical Fluid-powered application consists of a view and a Fluid data structure.
 Let's just focus on getting/loading the Fluid container and leave all the Fluid related interactions in a React component.

 1. Add the following import statement in the content page.